Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

     checkmk_agent_pass: "{{ automation_secret }}"

 The password for the normal user used to authenticate against your Checkmk site.
-This is mutually exclusive with `checkmk_agent_secret`!
+This is mutually exclusive with `checkmk_agent_secret`.

     checkmk_agent_secret: "{{ automation_secret }}"

 The secret for the automation user used to authenticate against your Checkmk site.
-This is mutually exclusive with `checkmk_agent_pass`!
+This is mutually exclusive with `checkmk_agent_pass`.

     checkmk_agent_add_host: 'false'